“This post may contain affiliate links. Please read my disclosure for more info.

 Cable news would love us to stay glued to our TV, but if we need to be home, it’s possible to stay informed and catch up with some of the things we can’t always do.

 - Start a blog.
-It’s not hard, and if your regular job has become dull and boring, a blog can be a great creative outlet you can build upon every week.
+It’s not hard, and if your regular job has become dull and uninspiring, it could be a great creative outlet.

 - Brainstorm some new ways to generate a side income.